 Abstract below

-In March 2021, the city council in Evanston, Illinois began distributing reparations funds to Black residents through $25,000 housing grants.
+In March 2021, the city council in Evanston, Illinois began distributing reparations funds to Black residents in the form of $25,000 housing grants.
 In doing so, Evanston became the first city in the United States to provide publicly funded reparations to Black people for generations of racist policies, including redlining.
-Why did reparations first emerge in Evanston?
-This paper provides an in-depth look at the local policyscape and describes the unique political circumstances that allowed this historic policy to pass with near unanimous support.
-As communities throughout the United States consider how to deliver reparations to Black Americans, the debate over Evanston’s ordinance serves as a cautionary tale for how ambitious policies can become watered down when political expedience trumps the political insights of Black residents.
+Why did the reparations program first emerge in Evanston?
+This paper provides an in-depth look at the politics of the policy design process and describes the unique political circumstances that allowed this historic policy to pass with near-unanimous support.
+As communities throughout the United States consider how to deliver reparations to Black Americans, the debate over Evanston’s ordinance serves as a cautionary tale for how ambitious historic policies may become watered down when political expedience trumps the political insights of Black residents.

 Forty Acres and a Mule: Symbolic Politics and the Pursuit for Black Reparations in the United States (with Matthew D. Nelsen and Amanda d'Urso)